9 Basic Guidelines of Fertilizing:

-- Test soil to determine grade and amount of fertilizer to use.
+- Do a soil test to determine which fertilizer to use.

 - Apply no more than 1-pound of fast-release nitrogen per 1,000-square feet in a single application.